my10c/r53-ufw/README.md

 and they can create/delete/modify one TXT-record and multiple A records.
 Example:

-while Momo is in Brussel create the record, with the help of http://whatismyip.com
+while Momo is in Brussel create the record, with the help of http://whatismyip.com get the IP-address

 ```
 momo-brussel IN A 77.77.77.77